KevinGallaccio/KevinGallaccio/README.md

 Let's connect and explore new opportunities!

-*   🌍  I'm based in Marseille, France
+*   🌍  I'm based in [Marseille](https://maps.app.goo.gl/ht9cDAL1NKU9dxxt8), France
 *   ✉️  You can contact me at [gallacciokevin@gmail.com](mailto:gallacciokevin@gmail.com)
 *   🧠  I'm learning Java ☕️, Spring 🌱, MySQL 🐬, Maven 🪶, JavaScript 📄, React ⚛️
 *   🤝  I'm open to collaborating on any projects using the above stacks
-*   ⚡  I speak French, English, Portuguese and Italian so don't hesitate to contact me !
+*   ⚡  I speak French 🇫🇷, English 🇬🇧, Brazilian Portuguese 🇧🇷 and Italian 🇮🇹 so don't hesitate to contact me in your preferred language!

 ### Skills: